JanyGee/JGAlert/README.md

 ## License

-JGString is available under the MIT license.
+JGAlert is available under the MIT license.
 See the LICENSE file for more info.